TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Biomes:
 ·Added new cactus blocks to create better cactuses to spawn in desert biomes.
 ·Desert Hills biome has less Sand under its surface which makes Stone appear more often on the bottom of ledges to make this biome slightly more distinct from regular Desert biome.
+·Foliage in End Barren Fields biome are now slightly more green.
+·Added extra Iron Ores that spawn around sealevel for all biomes with "Mountain" in its name except for Ice Mountain biome.

     Blocks:
 ·All blocks that this mod added is now available in the creative inventory.